Tip of the Spear - Sportiva TC Pro

-I tend to stay away from doing reviews these days, the reason being when you get free kit or work with manufactures I aways feel people will think I’m biased.
+I tend to stay away from doing reviews these days, the reason being when you get a free kit or work with manufacturers I always feel people will think I’m biased.
 But then you use gear that really stands out, and so I thought over the winter I’d write a few gear focused pieces.

 I’ve been using Sportiva TC Pros for a number of years, buying them over in the US as until recently they weren’t available in the UK.
 The TC Pros are probably best known as the boots that Tommy Coldwell and Alex Honnold wear on their mega hard routes and solos, but they’re also the stable boot of most trad climber in the US.

-On first site I thought the TC Pros looked a bit clunky and they were only popular due to being ‘good in cracks’ due to being stiff and high, unlike softer shoes and slippers.
-If you do a lot of long multi pitch climbs, by long I mean between ten to thirty pitches (and long pitches at that), you need a boot that has some meat to eat, plus one that will protect your ankles from cracks, and the TC Pros seemed great for this.
+At first sight, I thought the TC Pros looked a bit clunky and they were only popular due to being ‘good in cracks’ due to being stiff and high, unlike softer shoes and slippers.
+If you do a lot of long multi-pitch climbs, by long I mean between ten to thirty pitches (and long pitches at that), you need a boot that has some meat to eat, plus one that will protect your ankles from cracks, and the TC Pros seemed great for this.
 I’d been wearing softer shoes, or shoes that were stiff and clunky (old Megas).
-In technical boots, even ones fitted with socks for long days I often found my feet either felt knackered and unable to stand comfortably on tiny holds for long after many pitches, or toes got ground up when twisted into cracks.
-When I swapped these out for the megas I just ended up getting more tired and strung out as I never really trusted my feet.
+In technical boots, even ones fitted with socks for long days I often found my feet either felt knackered and unable to stand comfortably on tiny holds for long after many pitches or toes got ground up when twisted into cracks.
+When I swapped these out for the Megas I just ended up getting more tired and strung out as I never really trusted my feet.
 I think granite climbing really asks a lot from a boot, especially long alpine granite where you can go from vertical smearing to micro nob climbing, then finger and hand cracks, off widths, then steep edges - all in the space of a few pitches.
-For me I also needed a boot that I could swap from aid to free when climbing routes like The Nose, Triple Direct, Zodiac etc where ‘busting’ some free moves could save hours on a climb, but getting a boot that didn’t leave your feet like mincemeat seemed impossible (swapping between boots is neither quick or easy mid pitch).
+For me, I also needed a boot that I could swap from aid to free when climbing routes like The Nose, Triple Direct, Zodiac etc were ‘busting’ some free moves could save hours on a climb, but getting a boot that didn’t leave your feet like mincemeat seemed impossible (swapping between boots is neither quick nor easy mid-pitch).

 I was only after wearing out the only boots I had did I finally buy a pair of TC Pros (nothing worse than buying kit you could have blagged!), thinking that everyone else must know something I didn’t.
 And they did!

 First off, like an old pair of Boreal Ballets, the boots felt stiff - like really stiff - and very solid - very old school.
-In the box their was some guff about the technology in the boot, the sort of stuff that helps pad out reviews like this - like it has a bit of plastic in the toe, or a bit of carbon fibre - whatever.
-In my experience such things play very little role in the long term ‘broken in’ performance of a boot and are just marketing - to set one boot apart from another.
-What makes a boot is its material, it’s last, and overall design (lacing, rand, heal design).
+In the box, there was some guff about the technology in the boot, the sort of stuff that helps pad out reviews like this - like it has a bit of plastic in the toe, or a bit of carbon fibre - whatever.
+In my experience, such things play very little role in the long term ‘broken in’ performance of a boot and are just marketing - to set one boot apart from another.
+What makes a boot is its material, its last, and overall design (lacing, rand, heal design).

 These boots were for long ‘alpine’ climbing, not cragging, so I fitted them with a very thing sock as I find these help the boots lock onto sweaty feet better, stop them stinking as much, and just add a lot more comfort when wearing a boot for twelve hours a day, day after day.

-The fit of the boot is what I would probably call average, neither really wide or really narrow, with a slightly asyemntric fit, slightly toe down shape.
-The leather is medium weight and raps around the foot well and has a small degree of shape, but the 4mm Vibram rubber and rand keep this to a minim, Comfort is increased by a very comfy padded tongue (some padding in the ankle as well), which also helps when jamming your feet into cracks (painfull sometimes with soft boots).
-The overall effect, once broken in, is of a very high quality boot designed to provide as perfect a balance between performance and comfort across all climbing and rock types.
-If I knew anything about cars I’d now make a witty comparison between the TC Pro and X model from X brand, but I don’t know anything about cars, so wont.
+The fit of the boot is what I would probably call average, neither really wide or really narrow, with a slightly asymmetric fit, slightly toe down shape.
+The leather is medium weight and wraps around the foot well and has a small degree of shape, but the 4mm Vibram rubber and rand keep this to a minim, Comfort is increased by a very comfy padded tongue (some padding in the ankle as well), which also helps when jamming your feet into cracks (painful sometimes with soft boots).
+The overall effect, once broken in, is of a very high-quality boot designed to provide as perfect a balance between performance and comfort across all climbing and rock types.
+If I knew anything about cars I’d now make a witty comparison between the TC Pro and X model from X brand, but I don’t know anything about cars, so won’t.

-The semi relaxed fit of the boot is a boon when it comes to ‘alpine’ style rock climbing where there is a degree of walking and scrambling in the boots, as well as long belays and descents in your boots, really saving your toes in comparison to more techi boots.
+The semi-relaxed fit of the boot is a boon when it comes to ‘alpine’ style rock climbing where there is a degree of walking and scrambling in the boots, as well as long belays and descents in your boots, really saving your toes in comparison to more tech boots.